 - Proof-read all documents and check that the acknowledgement/verification is complete and in the correct form.

-Attorney-in-fact for individual deed (power of attorney) (DOCX)
+Attorney-in-fact for individual deed (power of attorney) (PDF)

 Approval is only required if an individual granted the power of attorney.
 Approval is not required for corporate (bank) attorney-in-fact deeds.

 To avoid common errors, before you submit your attorney-in-fact deed, power of attorney and affidavit of attorney-in-fact, check to make sure:

 Per Minnesota Statute 508.70, see UCB Form 40.7.1

 A decree of dissolution or summary real estate disposition judgment must be approved to transfer title if there is no deed from the divested owner.